abdishakurali/garaad/src/types/diagramatics.md

 *Techincally, since we're using javascript, the object is not really immutable.
 But methods and functions provided by Diagramatics by default will act as if the object is immutable to the user.

-You can set the mutability of a Diagram object by using Diagram.mut Diagram.mut ( )  :  Diagram
+Adiga can set the mutability of a Diagram object by using Diagram.mut Diagram.mut ( )  :  Diagram
 // here, sq, sq0, sq1 is the same object
 let sq = square(10).mut();